BALTIMORE RETIRED POLICE

 Section 2: Officers' power will be limited to the extent specified by Charter or By-Laws; no Officer of the Association shall have the power to act as Agent for or otherwise bind the Association in any way whatsoever without approval of the Executive Board or the membership.
 No member or group of members or other person or persons shall have the power to ad on behalf of or otherwise bind the Association except to the extent specifically authorized by the Executive Board and general membership.
 No person or persons will use the Association's name or Logo for any reason without the prior approval of the Executive Board.

 Section 1: The Executive Board - Government of the Association, subject to the will of the membership, is vested in a thirteen (13) member board, composed of twelve (12) Officers and the immediate past-president.
 A vote of a majority of the Board members present at any Board meeting constitutes official Board action, unless the Articles of Incorporation or By-Laws specifically call for a different number.
 The Board may issue, suspend or revoke a charter to any auxiliary organization affiliated with the Baltimore Retired Police Benevolent Association.

 ARTICLE XIII - Changing the By-Laws

-Section 1: The membership may amend or revise the By-Laws only after such amendment or revision is submitted in writing and is reviewed by the Executive Board and read to the membership of the Association at the meeting preceding the meeting at which the action is to be taken.
-Amendments or revisions may be made only after being approved by two-thirds vote of those members in attendance at the meeting when the action is taken.
+Section 1: The membership may amend or revise the By-Laws only after such amendment or revision is submitted in writing and is reviewed by the Executive Board and subsequently read to the membership of the association at the next meeting.
+Upon approval by two-thirds of those members present, amendment and/or revisions will take effect immediately

 Section 2: All amendments or changes in the By-Laws shall take effect at the time they are adopted.